How Fast Will Celtics Build Chemistry This Season? - CLNS Media

 In the latest episode of the Bob Ryan & Jeff Goodman Podcast with Gary Tanguay, Jeff and Gary discuss Joe Mazzulla heading into year two as Celtics head coach.
 With all of this talent, will the Celtics be easier for Mazzulla to coach?

 This episode of the Bob Ryan & Jeff Goodman Podcast with Gary Tanguay is brought to you by FanDuel Sportsbook, the exclusive wagering partner of the CLNS Media Network.
 NEW customers can bet $5 and get $200 in BONUS BETS – GUARANTEED.
 Now is the best time to join FanDuel!
-The app is easy to use and you can be on everything Fanduel Sportsbook, the exclusive wagering partner of the CLNS Media Network.
-NEW customers can bet $5 and get $200 in BONUS BETS – GUARANTEED.
-Now is the best time to join FanDuel!
 The app is easy to use and you can be on everything from spreads to player props and more!
 So, visit https://FanDuel.com/BOSTON and kick off the NFL season with an offer you won’t wanna miss.

 21+ and present in MA.
 Hope is here.
 First online real money wager only. $10 first deposit required.
 Bonus issued as non-withdrawable bonus bets that expire 7 days after receipt.
 Restrictions apply.
 See terms at sportsbook.fanduel.com.
 GamblingHelpLineMa.org or call (800)-327-5050 for 24/7 support.
 Play it smart from the start!
 GameSenseMA.com or call 1-800-GAM-1234.